 To be clear, our body needs carbs to carry out its processes, but when we consume too many carbs, the body starts to store it as fat.
 Carbohydrates, like protein, and fat, are macronutrients, which the body uses for energy.

 If you are following a low-carb vegetarian diet, Shalek says you should continuously monitor your protein levels since you won’t be getting certain nutrients from meat.
 But other than that, you’re good to go.
 Shalek strongly recommends against completely eliminating carbs from your diet.
 “Carbs serve an important role in our body, and if we completely cut them out, we are more likely to overeat them later,” Shalek explains.
-“So I urge mindfulness: Choosing whole grains instead of refined carbohydrates, watching portion sizes, and trying to spread out servings of carbohydrates evenly and consistently over the course of the day to promote better blood glucose control.”
+“So I urge mindfulness: Choosing whole grains instead of refined carbohydrates, watching portion sizes, and trying to spread out servings of carbohydrates evenly and consistently throughout day to promote better blood glucose control.”

 Low-Carb Dairy Products